PHYD38

 Not allowed: Books, electronic devices, copies/printouts.

-focus on things that may be seen in the exam.
-Remember that our textbook has
+things that may be seen in the exam.

-Here is an old exam with some quiz questions removed:
+Here is a rather old exam (with some typos and some quiz questions removed):

 2014 exam pdf